liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-it.md

 -  The Golden Treasury accompanied him wherever he went, but it was taken at night in small doses — a finger of Longfellow, Macauiay, Mangan: Go on to tell how, with genius wasted, Betrayed in friendship, befooled in love  —— the heart of the matter

 -  He wanted passionately to be indistinguishable on the surface from other men: he wore his moustache like a club tie — it was his highest common factor: but his eyes betrayed him — brown dog's eyes, a setter's eyes, pointing mournfully towards Bond Street —— the heart of the matter

+-  Beat it, you old scoundrel," Harris said —— the heart of the matter

+-  "Saw it on a cable —— the heart of the matter

+- " "Beat it, Gunga Din —— the heart of the matter

+-  I suppose it's the only private room available —— the heart of the matter